Basic info

 Best use

-Composite filaments are mostly used for making RC models (drone frames, airframes, car parts, etc.), in the aircraft industry (functional prototypes) and automobile industry (functional prototypes).
+Composite filaments can be used for making a vast range of components.
+This includes both hobby and professional uses, such as RC models (drone frames, airframes, car parts, etc.), the aircraft industry (functional prototypes) and the automobile industry (functional prototypes).
+Some filaments can even be used for scientific purposes due to their extreme resistance to heat, chemicals, etc. (Prusament PP and PA11, for example).

 Tips for successful printing